 We trust that you will support us with our aim for all students to achieve their full potential and send your child to school every day unless they are genuinely too ill to attend.

-- It is the parent’s/carer’s responsibility to get children to college every day and make sure they arrive on time.
+- It is the parent’s/carer’s responsibility to get children to school every day and make sure they arrive on time.

 - If your child is ill, it is the Parent’s/Carer’s responsibility to contact the Academy on the first and each subsequent day(s) of your child’s absence.
-Please leave a message on the attendance line: 01273 812220 ext 269.
+Please leave a message on the attendance line: 01273 812220 then select option 2.

 Holidays should not be taken during term time.
 If holidays are taken without authorisation, then parent/carers may be issued with a penalty notice.